|

 I have written into code a couple of the

-published landscape evolution models out there (Howard, 1994; Chase, 1991),
+published landscape evolution models out there (Howard, 1994; Chase, 1991), to

-them.
-See Alan Howard’s excellent
+See Alan Howard’s excellent page in

-page in landscape erosion modeling.
+landscape erosion modeling.
 I modified Howard's model to my own

 ends...Some of the changes are to the numerical lattice boundaries.
 I set a